7 Best Survey Tools I Trust for All My Survey Needs in 2026

 • Customization options: I often adjust the look and feel of my surveys to include logos, colors, and themes that match our company's brand identity.
 This is important as I want our surveys to appear more professional and trustworthy.

 • Question types and formats: From multiple-choice to more complex formats like Likert scales or matrix questions, I need the survey app to offer all these and even allow randomizing question order to keep responses unbiased.
-Advanced types like NPS (net promotional score) or sliders help me dig deeper into what people really think.
+Advanced types like NPS (net promoter score) or sliders help me dig deeper into what people really think.

 • Distribution and reach: I need to get my surveys out there, whether it's through email, social media, SMS, or even QR codes.
 It's also essential that my surveys look good on any device, ensuring no respondent is turned away because of formatting issues.